Senso-Care/Unstacker/ReadMe.md

 ## Build docker
 If you don't have the necessary dependencies, or don't wish to.
 You can build this projet using Docker.

+This Dockerfile was created with docker buildx in mind:

-Simply run `docker build . -t unstacker:latest`.
+`docker buildx build . -t unstacker:latest`

 ## Configuration